Germ Type: Virus

 Season: Fall, winter

 Human coronavirus refers to a group of viruses that cause the common cold around the world.
 Young children are most likely to get infected, but people can have multiple infections over a lifetime – and most people on the planet will get sick from coronavirus at one time or another.
 These viruses typically cause cold-like symptoms: runny nose, cough, and sore throat.
-The coronavirus SARS and the novel coronavirus (AKA Covid019) that appeared in Wuhan China in December 2019 can cause life-threatening illness, but there are currently no confirmed cases of Wuhan coronavirus in Utah, and not a single case of SARS has been reported anywhere in the world since 2004.
+The coronavirus SARS and the novel coronavirus (AKA Covid019) that appeared in Wuhan China in December 2019 can cause life-threatening illness.
+For more information about Coronavirus COVID-19 in Utah, please click here.

 In the United States, coronavirus infections are most common in the fall and winter.
 However, you can get infected at any time, as coronaviruses circulate year-round.